erik-balfe/audio-transcriber/README.md

    - Click "Validate API Key" or press Enter.

 2. **Record Audio**:
-   - Click "Start Recording" or press Space.
+   - Click "Start Recording" or press Space to begin recording.
-   - Speak into your microphone.
+   - Click "Pause Recording" to pause, and "Resume Recording" to continue.
    - Click "Stop Recording" or press Space again when finished.

 3. **Transcribe**: